abridged/collabland-dev/telefrens/create-a-tf-group.md

 4. Click Done to save your changes.

-:::info
+:::tip

-Conversely, Creators may wish to leave the `Restrict saving content` setting disabled to allow their users to quickly spread their Copy Trading links and earn additional affiliate fees from trades.
+Conversely, Creators may wish to leave the `Restrict saving content` setting disabled to allow their Passholders to quickly spread their Copy Trading links and earn additional affiliate fees from trades.
 Read more about [Copy Trading](./intro#telefrens-pro-features).

 :::